What size should a blog featured image be?

 Create your next blog cover

 Pick a featured image size your theme supports, design for thumbnails first, and keep copy short.
-When you are ready, use the Blog Featured Image format page or start in the blog featured editor preset to choose a template and export a clean cover image.
+The Blog Featured Image format provides a 1200 × 630 canvas when you are ready to create the cover.